 I believe that it’s also possible to find award space with the paid tool Expert Flyer.
 Like Air France’s website, Expert Flyer can’t show you how much the award will cost, but it can search a week at a time.

-Before moving points from a transferable points program to Virgin Atlantic, I recommend calling Virgin Atlantic to confirm that the award you want is really available and to confirm what they’ll charge.
-It should be possible then to ask them to wait a minute while you log onto your Amex, Chase, or Citibank account to move the required points into your Virgin Atlantic account.
-Once that’s done, they should be able to book the award for you.
+Before moving points from a transferable points program to Virgin Atlantic, I recommend contacting Virgin Atlantic Flying Club to confirm that the award you want is really available and to confirm what they’ll charge.